YProsper/ProceduralTerrain/README.md

 # ProceduralTerrain

-Midpoint displacement and noisy terrain generation.
+Midpoint displacement and noisy terrain generation using Processing.

-Implementation of the midpoint displacement algorithm to generate terrain using Processing.